andreibuiciuc/CS_Semester4_WEB/README.md

-# Universuty assignments for the Web Development Course (Semester 4 Course)
+University assignments for the Web Development Course (Semester 4 Course)